• Skip to primary navigation

 The stomach and emotions: mental balance

-In recent years, a lot of people have suffered stomach problems, from slow digestion, and different digestive disorders.
+In recent years, a lot of people have suffered from slow digestion, and different digestive disorders.
 This has worries several health professionals, and thanks to this observations, several cases have been found to be caused by emotions, more than a physical cause.

 Psychoneuroimmunology is precisely the study of the effect that emotions and stress play on different body systems.
 This includes diseases that could be caused by this influence, and surprisingly the relationship between emotions and disease has become even more apparent.